The information in this article applies to:

 How do I change the height of the walls in my plan?

 Wall height is determined by the distance between the floor and ceiling of a given room; in order to raise or lower the height of the walls within a room, the ceiling or floor of that room must be adjusted accordingly.
+The Relative Heights - Rough Ceiling value is the height to the wall top plate.
 Ceiling and floor elevations can be specified for an entire floor as well as for individual rooms.

 In some special situations the default wall top/bottom heights of walls can be manually adjusted, when creating a stepped foundation for example, however, more commonly you may need a short or half-height wall.